 - Activities centre for disabled children (Fatima Mission, Zimbabwe):

 At the end of the school day there are no activities to occupy the young people.
 Fr Jeya would like to rectify this by building an activities centre.
 What he has in mind is a large room with three smaller rooms off the large room.
 The large room would be dual purpose i.e it would be used as a dining room and a sports room (when not being used for meals).
 One of the three smaller rooms will be used as a library, a second room will be used as a music room and the third as a computer room.
-It will cost £54,564 to build this activities centre.
+To date (October 2017) we have raised £24,628 of the £54,564 needed to build this activities centre.